10 Tips to Hiring Farm Labor

 Hiring Farm Labor

-Learn 10 actionable tips for navigating the agriculture recruiting process and choosing the right farm workers.
+Learn our 10 actionable tips for navigating the agriculture recruiting process and hiring the right farm workers.

-On a surface level, recruiting is simply about finding someone to do some job.
+On a surface level, recruiting is simply about finding someone to do a job.
 Looking at the bigger picture, however, the recruiting process has a significant impact on your business’s long-term goals.
-It’s important to approach your recruitment efforts with this in mind, so the ‘someone’ you hire is someone who will have a positive influence.
+It’s important to approach your recruitment efforts with this in mind, so the ‘someone’ you hire has a positive influence on your ag business as a whole.

-But in doing so, you could choose the wrong candidate and end up hiring someone that produces more problems than results.
+But in doing so, you could end up hiring someone that produces more problems than results.

 Investing sufficient time and resources into the hiring process is key to effectively generating growth for your farm operation or agribusiness.
-We’ve put together a list of best practices and tips for recruiting to help you set yourself up for a successful hiring cycle.
+We’ve put together a list of best practices to help set you up for a successful hiring cycle.

 1. Understand Your Long-term Goals

-Before you go posting anything about your job opening, it is important to stop and make sure you have an understanding of your long-term goals for your operation.
-This will allow you to determine the key qualities and skill level potential hires will need for the present and any future projects coming down the pipeline.
+Before posting your job opening, it is important to stop and make sure you have an understanding of your long-term goals for your operation.
+This allows you to determine the key qualities and skill level potential hires will need for the present and any future projects coming down the pipeline.

 We recommend outlining exactly what you’d like to achieve over the course of this new employee’s first year or two.
 Then determine how your new employee will contribute to making this happen.
 By doing so, you can set realistic goals for the hiring process and clear expectations for the candidate’s responsibilities.